mazimez/card-games-utils/README.md

 At present, Card Games Utils features a TeenPatti game logic and Rummy game logic implementation. other games will be added soon.

+If you find this project helpful, please consider sponsoring its development by visiting [this page](https://github.com/sponsors/mazimez).

 # Table of contents

 - [Installation](#Installation)